-Donald R. Fuller, JR., PLLC provides a full range of services for wills: drafting, review, amendment, revocation, execution and probate.
-I provide reliable guidance for testators and executors.
-My experience in the probate court, resolving issues related to the validity of wills, enables me to provide practical advice for testators from all walks of life.
-Similarly, my work in the formation of wills gives us keen insight into how executors should interpret various aspects of a will that may initially seem unclear.
-Whether you are a testator formulating an estate plan or an executor implementing a decedent’s wishes, Donald R. Fuller, JR., PLLC can simplify many complex aspects of the tasks before you.
+Donald R. Fuller, JR., PLLC provides a full range of services relating to wills, from initial drafting through execution and probate.
+I also review existing wills for possible need of amendment, revocation or replacement.
+Whether you are a testator formulating an estate plan or an executor implementing a deceased testator’s wishes, Donald R. Fuller, JR., PLLC can simplify many complex aspects of the tasks before you.
 I offer pertinent and personal legal advice to obtain the results you need in a timely manner with the least stress possible.

 Executing a valid will is the best means of ensuring that your wishes will be carried out concerning what happens to your assets after you die.
 Your will describes how your property is to be managed and distributed, contemplates various contingencies and appoints an executor to administer your estate.
 Absent a will, the court chooses who administers your estate and distributes your property in accordance with the law of intestacy, which specifies which heirs receive your assets and in what proportions.